gromp43/KintaroSnesLakka/README.md

 I then ssh'd into the pi using putty default user/pass is root/root

-Once ssh'd in you should be at the default $HOME directory of /storage if not then type cd /storage then type mkdir kintaro then touch kintaro-service as well as touch pcb.py then nano kintaro-service and copy/paste the code.  ctrl+x to exit, Y to save, then enter. repeat that for pcb.py type chmod +x ./kintaro-service type chmod +x ./pcb.py type cp kintaro-service /storage/.config/system.d/ then finally sysctl enable kintaro-service
+Once ssh'd in you should be at the default $HOME directory of /storage if not then type cd /storage

+then type mkdir kintaro

+1. then touch kintaro-service

+2. then nano kintaro-service

+3. and copy/paste the code.  ctrl+x to exit, Y to save, then enter.

+4. type chmod +x ./kintaro-service

+repeat those 4 commands for pcb.py

+type cp kintaro-service /storage/.config/system.d/

+then finally sysctl enable kintaro-service

 ## Authors